rmojala/example-app/README.md

 Then visit [http://localhost:8000](http://localhost:8000).
 The seeder script created an admin user (`admin@example.com`) and two regular users (`user1@example.com`, `user2@example.com`).
 The password is `password` for all users.
 The script also created some example data to play with.

-I noticed that the Vite dev server tends to crash quite often.
+I observed that the Vite dev server tends to crash quite often.
 If the app becomes unresponsive, check that the server is still up.

 ## Features